-Cause: The adjustments resulted from controls not detecting these errors and the Authority not considering the need for controls over the recording of certain accounting transactions.
+Cause: This adjustment resulted from controls not detecting this error and the Authority not considering the need for controls over the recording of certain accounting transactions.

-Recommendation: We recommend that the Authority staff review the trial balances and journal entries in detail to ensure all transactions have been properly recorded to be presented in the financial statements.
+Recommendation: We recommend Authority staff review the trial balances and journal entries in detail to ensure all transactions have been properly recorded to be presented in the financial statements.